-- Christian Theology: Fundamental Issues and Contemporary Questions - Catholic Social Thought in Contemporary Society - Sources and History of Social Thought
+- Catholic Social Thought in Contemporary Society - · Sources and History of Catholic Social Thought - Research and Hermeneutics

 II.
-In Dialogue with (18 ECTS credits)
+In Depth (24 ECTS credits)

 In this part of the program, courses focus on a specific area in which religion and society interact.
-In this section, students have to follow three courses.
-Students can exchange one of the three courses offered in the program for a Master-level course outside of the program.
+In this section, students have to follow four courses.
+Students can exchange one of the four courses offered in the program for a Master-level course outside of the program.

-- Religion in the Digital World - Christianity in Dialogue with the Economic World - Christianity in Dialogue with the World Religions
+- Religion in the Digital World - Christianity and the Care for Creation - Christianity in Dialogue with the Economic World - Christianity in Dialogue with the World Religions

 III.
-In Conclusion (24 ECTS credits)
+In Conclusion (18 ECTS credits)